-The Trust is an open-end management investment company consisting of multiple series, including the Funds.
-This SAI relates to the Defiance Nasdaq 100 Enhanced Options Income ETF, Defiance S&P 500 Enhanced Options Income ETF, and Defiance R2000 Enhanced Options Income ETF.
+The Trust is an open-end management investment company consisting of multiple series, including the Fund.
+This SAI relates to the Fund.
 The Trust was organized as a Delaware statutory trust on January 13, 2022.
-The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company and the offering of each Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
+The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company and the offering of the Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 The Trust is governed by its Board of Trustees (the "Board").
-Toroso Investments, LLC ("Toroso" or the "Adviser") serves as investment adviser to each Fund.
-ZEGA Financial, LLC (the "Sub-Adviser") serves as investment sub-adviser to the Funds.
+The Fund's investment objective is to seek to provide current income.
+Tidal Investments LLC ("Tidal" or the "Adviser") serves as investment adviser to the Fund.
+ZEGA Financial LLC (the "Sub-Adviser") serves as investment sub-adviser to the Fund.

-Each Fund offers and issues Shares at its net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
-The Funds generally offers and issues Shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
+The Fund offers and issues Shares at their net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
+The Fund generally offers and issues Shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
 The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-Shares of the Defiance Nasdaq 100 Enhanced Options Income ETF are listed on The Nasdaq Stock Market, LLC ("Nasdaq"), and Shares of Defiance S&P 500 Enhanced Options Income ETF and Defiance R2000 Enhanced Options Income ETF are listed on NYSE Arca, Inc. ("NYSE Arca") (each of Nasdaq and NYSE Arca, an "Exchange").
-Shares of each Fund trade on the applicable Exchange at market prices that may differ from the Shares' respective NAV.
-Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
+Shares are or will be listed on The Nasdaq Stock Market, LLC (the "Exchange").
+Shares trade on the Exchange at market prices that may differ from the Shares' NAV.
+Shares are also redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment, or entirely for cash.
 As a practical matter, only institutions or large investors, known as "Authorized Participants" or "APs," purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not individually redeemable.